mullasuleman/SFMC_Console_Toolset/README.md

 ```

 **FYI**
 - If first-time pasting in console, type "allow pasting" and hit Enter.
-Otherwise you won't be able to paste anyting into the browser
+Otherwise you won't be able to paste into the console
 - You can use `CTRL + SHIFT + C` (Windows) `CMD + SHIFT + C` (Mac) shortcut to quickly inspect any element in the current browser window

 # Tools